 In the instance of the Thomson house, the central tower is flanked by a forward-facing wing with a distinctive classical triangular-shaped pediment lined by dentils.
 This motif is repeated in smaller scale on the cornice of the hip-roofed tower, which is punctuated by centered small pediments on all four sides.
 Another cornice-like molding separates the third and fourth stories of the tower and also has pediment-like peaks on each side.
-The house is laid out on a rambling plan with a large projecting wing large front porch as well as porches off the rear wings.
-Not so Eglantine Castle.
-Other than the small entry portico, it had no additional porches off the rear or side wings.
-The front entry of on the west side fronted by a two-story bay window.
-A large wing extends to the rear, which once had gallery porches.
+The house is laid out on a rambling plan with a large projecting wing exception of those in the tower, were smaller than the tall, slender windows of the first story.